 The entire house rotates and is capable of absorbing five times more the amount of energy a modern two-bedroom house consumes now.
 The sunflower effect is obtained by the rotation of the building (which moves approximately 180o from east to west) and the rotation of the photovoltaic array, which covers the entire roof and rotates in such a way that always guarantees the best angle to meet the sun.
 This combination will be able to produce 25,000 kilowatts of electricity per year.

 Here at Axess2, we appreciate not only function but also design and innovation, be it scenic lifts that can take you everywhere, home lifts or service lifts.
-And even though they’re not solar-powered yet, we offer eco-friendly energy efficient lifts as well, like our Galileo lift.
+And even though they’re not solar-powered yet, we offer eco-friendly energy efficient lifts as well.

 To know more about what we do, feel free to contact us or call us on 01200 315 025.
 And if you want to keep up to date with our latest services and products, you can also follow us on Facebook, Twitter and Google+.